Learn more about cookies

 Cooperation in the BSPC is based largely on the Rules of Procedure that were adopted by the Conference in 1999.
 These have subsequently been supplemented and updated several times.
 The Rules of Procedure govern the way in which the Conference works.

-11 national legislative bodies in the Baltic Sea Region: the parliaments of Denmark, Estonia, Finland, the Federal Republic of Germany, Iceland, Latvia, Lithuania, Norway, Poland and Sweden and the Federal Assembly of the Russian Federation.
+10 national legislative bodies in the Baltic Sea Region: the parliaments of Denmark, Estonia, Finland, the Federal Republic of Germany, Iceland, Latvia, Lithuania, Norway, Poland and Sweden.

-11 sub-national legislative bodies: Åland, the Free and Hanse City of Bremen, the Faeroe Islands, the Free and Hanse City of Hamburg, Greenland, the Kalingrad Region, the Republic of Karelia, the Leningrad Region, Mecklenburg-Vorpommern, Schleswig-Holstein and the City of Saint Petersburg.
+7 sub-national legislative bodies: Åland, the Free and Hanse City of Bremen, the Faeroe Islands, the Free and Hanse City of Hamburg, Greenland, Mecklenburg-Vorpommern and Schleswig-Holstein.

 5 supranational assemblies: the Baltic Assembly, the Parliamentary Assembly of the Council of Europe, the European Parliament, the Nordic Council and the OSCE Parliamentary Assembly.